-Great British Bake Off winner Nadiya Hussain is back on our screens with a brand new BBC2 series, Nadiya’s British Food Adventure.
-In the show she travels the length and breadth of Britain, meeting talented food producers and cooking up her own British-influenced dishes.
+Great British Bake Off winner Nadiya Hussain successfully made the nation drool with her BBC2 series, Nadiya’s British Food Adventure.
+In the show she travelled the length and breadth of Britain, meeting talented food producers and cooking up her own British-influenced dishes.

 The cookbook of the series gathers together all the recipes from the show (yes, including that amazing Eton Mess Cheesecake from episode 1), along with many more of Nadiya’s family favourites.
 With over 120 recipes - and spanning breakfasts, midweek meals, dinner party ideas and stunning bakes - it’s a versatile book with recipes that will appeal both to novice and experienced home cooks.

-To celebrate the book’s release, we gathered together a team of Happy Foodies to put some of the recipes to the test.
+To celebrate the book’s release, we gathered together a team of Happy Foodies to put some of the recipes from Nadiya's British Food Adventure to the test.
 Here’s what we thought…

 Who: Claire Bush, senior marketing manager